rkgtech/gigaspaces-sbp-jekyll/imdg-with-large-backend-database-support.markdown

 # Overview

-When having an application using a very large backend database leveraging the IMDG, caching a subset of the application data, while running on-going data eviction policy with read-through policy (i.e. LRU cache policy mode with External-Data-Source used), the main requirement is to **access the database in the most optimal manner** when performing queries against the IMDG.
+When having an application using a very large backend database leveraging the IMDG, caching a subset of the application data, while running on-going data eviction policy with read-through policy (i.e. LRU cache policy mode with an  External-Data-Source used), the main requirement is to **access the database in the most optimal manner** when performing queries against the IMDG.

 When using `readById` or `readByIds` operations looking for a single specific object(s), that cannot be found within the IMDG (a cache miss), the database access is very minimal.
 Only one raw is retrieved from the database per object lookup activity via the space External Data Source (EDS) implementation.